Logo

 • Unlimited and Performance Editions allow up to 10.

-• You can request additional dashboards through Salesforce support if needed.
+• You can request additional dashboards through Salesforce Support if needed.

-• Unlike static dashboards, you cannot schedule refreshes for dynamic dashboards.
-They must be manually refreshed.
+• Unlike static dashboards, you cannot schedule refreshes for dynamic dashboards; they must be manually refreshed.

-• If your dashboard pulls data from large reports or many other components, it may load more slowly when used dynamically.
+• If your dashboard pulls data from large reports or many components, it may load more slowly when used dynamically.

 Conclusion: